-It’s because an employee handbook sets expectations with your employees and managers.
+It’s because an employee handbook sets expectations for your employees and managers.
 It ensures they are aware of their responsibilities and helps you meet your obligations as an employer.
 As a bonus, it gives you another avenue to communicate your organizational values and mission.

 Are employee handbooks legally required?

 Although there’s not a federal or state statute requiring a handbook, it’s one of the most critical documents small businesses like yours can have.
 There are many benefits to having an employee handbook.